grownjs/grown/website/src/pages/docs/command-line.md

 ---
 title: Command line
-$render: ../../_layouts/default.pug
+$render: ../../_/layouts/default.pug
 ---

 There's no need to start the server manually, it'll be handled by the `CLI` extension.

-First, make sure you write a script like this:
+Make sure you write a script like the shown below, e.g. **your-app/application.js**

-**your-app/application.js**

 ```js
 // require and create a Grown-container